Committee Information

 Dr Michelle Andrews Luke

-I'm an educational and developmental psychologist at St Margaret's Berwick Grammar and an academic at the University of Melbourne, where I teach graduate courses on counselling skills and group work.
-With over two decades of experience in schools and private practice, I'm deeply committed to supporting the mental health and wellbeing of children and young people.
+Dr Michelle Andrews Luke is an educational and developmental psychologist at St Margaret's Berwick Grammar and an academic at the University of Melbourne.
+With over two decades' experience, she teaches graduate courses on counselling skills and group work.

 Secretary